logosteach/computer-science-1-pubfunnels/unit_001/README.md

 - understand the difference between running code in the shell versus running a saved script.
 - use comments (`#`) effectively to document their code.
 - edit, debug, and re-run scripts within the IDLE environment.
+- reflect on how moving from single commands in the shell to writing, saving, and running multi-line scripts illustrates the biblical value of building lasting, purposeful work instead of living for momentary impulses, as James encourages us to be doers of the Word and not hearers only (James 1:22-25).

 ## Lesson 5 Objectives